-Chefchaouen, Chaouen for short, is a breathtaking mountain city in northern Morocco.
+Chefchaouen, Chaouen for short, is a gorgeous mountain city in northern Morocco.
 Due to its location, many don’t make it there when visiting this country but I assure you it cannot be missed.
 The city is famous for its blue-washed buildings located in its old town.
 The blues vary from nook to nook, and I was drawn to them from the very first photo I ever saw of Chefchaouen.

 It’s one of those dream destinations that I didn’t think I’d ever get to.
 Morocco is not easy to travel in considering that it’s not as well connected (in transportation) as Europe.
 As I’ve mentioned in previous posts, the country is huge and the cities are far apart.
 However, when we decided to add Morocco to our “this is happening now” trip list, I knew that Chefchaouen had to be number 1.

 So, I planned my trip around this blue city, and I’m so grateful I was able to explore it with my own two feet.
 I just wish I had more than one night to really take it all in.

 How to Get to Chefchaouen

 There are several companies that offer day trips to Chefchaouen from big cities like Fes, but a few hours is simply not enough time.
 I recommend a minimum of one night but aim for two nights if you have the flexibility.
 I wish I could’ve cut out Fes and stayed an extra night in Chefchaouen.

 The best route to ensure that you can easily visit Chefchaouen is to fly into Tangier instead of Marrakech.
 Marrakech seems to be the most common airport to fly into, but it’s on the opposite end of Chefchaouen.
 My route went like this:

 Fly into Tangier – Private Taxi to Chefchaouen – Miserable bus to Fes – Private driver to the Sahara Desert – Private driver to Marrakech – Fly out of Marrakech